-At Woodchurch, our Science curriculum aims to give all children a strong understanding of the world around them whilst acquiring specific skills and knowledge to help them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of Science, today and for the future.
+At Woodchurch, our Science curriculum aims to give all children a strong understanding of the world around them whilst acquiring specific skills and knowledge to help them to think scientifically.
 Enquiry skills are embedded in each topic the children study and these topics are revisited and developed throughout their time at school.
-We hope that our children will develop curiosity and excitement about the natural world .
+We hope that our children will develop curiosity about the natural world and will have the skills to question and investigate the world around them.

-Topics, such as Plants, are taught in Key Stage One and studied again in further detail throughout Key Stage Two.
+Science topics, which are in the table below, are embedded and revisited throughout their primary education.
 This model allows children to build upon their prior knowledge and increases their enthusiasm for the topics whilst embedding this knowledge into their long-term memory.
 All children are encouraged to develop and use a range of skills including observation, planning and investigation, as well as being encouraged to question the world around them and become independent learners in exploring possible answers for their science based questions.
 Specialist vocabulary for topics is taught and built up, and effective questioning to communicate ideas is encouraged.
 Concepts taught should be reinforced by focusing on the key features of scientific enquiry, so that pupils learn to use a variety of approaches to answer relevant scientific questions.

 Science is a vital part of our curriculum intention and Science lessons at Woodchurch aim to: